rajivshah3/documentation/node-software/0.1/iri/how-to-guides/get-started-with-the-api.md

 ## Run the code

-Click the green button to run the sample code in this guide and see the results in the web browser.
+Click the green button to run the sample code in this tutorial and see the results in the web browser.

 ### Node.js